Adrenal insufficiency: Signs and symptoms

-Signs and symptoms include: hypoglycemia, hyperpigmentation, dehydration, weight loss, and disorientation.
-Additional signs and symptoms include weakness, tiredness, dizziness, low blood pressure that falls further when standing (orthostatic hypotension), cardiovascular collapse, muscle aches, nausea, vomiting, and diarrhea.
+Signs and symptoms include: hypoglycemia, hyperpigmentation, dehydration, loss of appetite, and weight loss.
+Additional signs and symptoms include weakness, fatigue, dizziness, low blood pressure that falls further when standing (orthostatic hypotension), cardiovascular collapse, muscle aches, nausea, vomiting, and diarrhea.
 These problems may develop gradually and insidiously.
 Addison's disease can present with tanning of the skin that may be patchy or even all over the body.
 Characteristic sites of tanning are skin creases (e.g., of the hands) and the inside of the cheek (buccal mucosa).
 Goitre and vitiligo may also be present.
 Eosinophilia may also occur.
 Hyponatremia is a sign of secondary insufficiency.